Apr 01, 2024 | CHASENBOSCOLO

 However, an unscrupulous claims adjuster might take advantage of the fact that a bicycle wreck victim is unfamiliar with the law.
 An adjuster might try to convince you to settle for less than you deserve by suggesting that your decision not to wear a helmet caused your injuries.
 While the law is on your side, it can be challenging to negotiate a fair settlement when an insurer is trying to shift the blame for your injuries to you.

-The main reason to wear a helmet when riding a bicycle is to stay safe.
+The main reason to wear a helmet when riding a bicycle is to stay safe and reduce the risk.
 That said, you should also consider how failure to wear a helmet could influence your chances of receiving compensation after a crash.

 Contact a Virginia Bicycle Accident Lawyer

+What else should you know about bicycle accident helmet laws in Virginia?
 Whether you wore a helmet is just one of numerous factors that can affect the outcome of a case when you’ve been hurt in a Virginia bicycle wreck.
 Pursuing compensation in these circumstances is easier when you have representation from a qualified attorney with experience handling cases like yours.
+Our lawyers can get you the compensation you deserve for your bicycle accident.

 At CHASENBOSCOLO, a Virginia bicycle accident lawyer can review your case, discuss your legal options, and help address such factors as the impact of helmet use on your claim or lawsuit.
-Get started today by contacting us online or calling us at (301) 220-0050 for a free case review.
+Get started today by contacting us online or calling our team at (301) 220-0050 for a free consultation and case review.